MacOS

 Next Steps

-We’ve installed Arkouda and its dependencies and built chapel with reasonable defautl environment variables.
-For more information on the options, a complete list of environment variables can be found at ENVIRONMENT.md.
+We’ve installed Arkouda and its dependencies and built chapel with reasonable default environment variables.

 Now you are ready to build the server!
 Follow the build instructions at BUILD.md.